LibraryOfCongress/api.congress.gov/Documentation/NominationEndpoint.md

     - `<item>`
       - Container for a nominee position.
 An `<item>` element is repeatable and may include the following children:
         - `<ordinal>` (e.g. 1)
-          - Ordinal used for the display order of nominees.
+          - Ordinal used for the display order of positions for a nomination.
         - `<introText>`
           - Introductory text for a nominee position.
         - `<organization>` (e.g. Corporation for National and Community Service)